nsg-ethz/p4-learning/exercises/02-Repeater/p4runtime/README.md

 3. Call (by using `apply`), the table you defined above.

-4. Populate the table (using CLI or writing the commands in a file).
+4. Populate the table (using the P4 Runtime controller).
 For more information about table population check the following [documentation](../../../documentation/control-plane.md).

 ## Testing your solution